Cat show: Europe

 In Europe, many times the cats are judged in a so-called traditional style.
 Traditional judging is often combined with ring style judging, so a cat show may consist of several rings plus traditional judging.
 With traditional judging, each cat is assigned to a judge, who gives a written report to the owner.
 Each judge may nominate a cat to the final judging, when all judges examine the finalists, and the final rewards are given by voting of the judges.

 The Supreme Cat Show is held each October at the National Exhibition Centre, Birmingham, England.

 United States

+The first cat show in the United States took place in Madison Square Garden, New York City in 1895.

 In the US, each judge has a separate ring with cages.
 The cats are brought up to the judge, who removes each cat in turn and then replaces them when they are done.
 Spectators, including the owners of the cats, are present and in the audience.
 The cats' owners are given a number for each cat and are responsible for getting them to the ring when they are called.